 Assets can be physical, tangible items.
 However, they do not always have to be.
 Rather, some assets can be intangible, such as intellectual property rights.

 There are a number of different types of assets.
-However, two primary categories of assets include tangible assets and intangible assets.
+However, two primary categories of business assets include tangible assets and intangible assets.

 Tangible assets are classified by their physical existence.
 Thus, tangible assets are those that can be seen and felt.